 But it can be intimidating to read the journals of successful people (like Samuel Pepys, Hemmingway, and Benjamin Franklin) and about complex methods for keeping a record of your life.
 Like all habits, the simpler you make it, the better.
 I prefer to have a barrage of quick and easy journaling techniques for specific situations.
 The criteria for each of them are as follows:

-- Must take under five minutes to do (or longer if I wish.)
+- Must take five minutes or less to do (or longer if I wish.)

 - Must require nothing more than paper and pen.